Skip to Content

 Not All Methodologies for Financial Scenario Analysis Are the Same

-• Historical Scenario Analysis
+• Historical scenario analysis.

 These models allow users to define one or multiple market shocks and then view the outcomes of such hypothetical events on factor exposures, portfolio returns, and volatilities.

-We found that using more than one methodology for scenario analysis can validate our intuitions and outline the limitations of the assumptions of a given model.
 To illustrate this, we picked the oil shock of 2007-08 in which oil prices rose from $40 per barrel to just under $150 per barrel over 18 months and explored scenario analysis examples through the three unique approaches described above.

 3 Financial Scenario Analysis Examples